 Some people become formalists because they have no sense of form.
 They note the punctuation of a sentence, but are blind to its deep pattern.

-We now look up to scholars as if they had made real discoveries and to critics as if they had found a deep wisdom.
-We take their desiccated and esoteric commentaries for a new gnosticism.
 Would literature now seem alive, if its carcass weren’t wriggling with so many industrious critical maggots?
 But a worm in the guts of a lion feels as pleased with its lot as the king of beasts.

 The scholarly strain their ingenuity to dig out in a piece of art those features that give conclusive proof of their own ingenuity.